reichlab/covidModels/aws-vm-scripts/README.md

 The token is the _Bot User OAuth Token_ for the app, and the channel id is that of [#weekly-ensemble](https://app.slack.com/client/T089JRGMA/C01DTCAL49X).
 The app has been configured to have the `chat:write` and `files:write` _Bot Token Scopes_, and has been added to that channel.

 For simplicity, we use simple `curl` calls ([docs](https://api.slack.com/tutorials/tracks/posting-messages-with-curl)) to send messages and upload files - see the functions `slack_message()` and `slack_upload()` in `run-baseline.sh`.

+# Manually starting a run
+You can start any particular script manually via the [AWS console](https://console.aws.amazon.com/console/home) by following these steps:
+- Select the instance `i-0db5237193478dd8d (baseline model)`.
+- Select "Instance state > Instance settings > Manage tags".
+- Set the "startup_script"'s tag's value as desired (see above), e.g., "sandbox.sh" (no quotes).
+- Start the instance.
+- Note that the next run of the Lambda function will change that tag's value.